Living in Estonia

 Embassy events and updates

-We would also recommend you follow us on Facebook and Twitter (Ambassador Chris Holtby) for important consular announcements or information affecting British nationals in Estonia.
+We would also recommend you follow us on Facebook and Twitter (Theresa Bubbear) for important consular announcements or information affecting British nationals in Estonia.
 In the event of a crisis, we will update you via Twitter.

 This information is provided as a general guide and is based upon information provided to the embassy by the relevant local authorities and may be subject to change at any time with little or no notice.
 The FCO and the British Embassy will not be liable for any inaccuracies in this information.
 British nationals wishing to obtain any further information must contact the relevant local authority.